 Bruce didn’t just draw the figure’s shields, though.
 Also included in his artwork were some new gliders (like the Doom Star and Star Dart) and “Battle Board” art that appears to be tied to new “mini-rig” type vehicles that probably would have been packaged with a figure or two for a deluxe package.

 With this great new look at what might have been we can only step back and marvel at how amazing, fantastically bizarre this toy line really was.
 To this day we do not yet have figures of Baron Zemo 2 and Dazzler, and Constrictor is only just showing up now.
 But the likelihood of turning up actual sculpts of the unproduced toys seems to be pretty slim.
 According to a source “in the know”, there is nothing in the Mattel archives concerning Secret Wars.
 Apparently Mattel kept terrible records back then and anything pre-1995 is kind of a lost cause.

 There is a copy of Dr. Doom’s original weapon (?) that was not included with the figure in one of their display cases.
-And the rumors swirl that Hulk and The Thing were sculpted.
-But unless the prototypes were still on someone’s desk who has worked there all these years, or in a retired designer’s drawer hidden away from the world, it is doubtful we’ll ever know just what could have been had Mattel stuck it out for just one more year back in 1985.
+We know that the Hulk was sculpted (along with the rumored Abomination).
+Possibly these are in an engineer’s drawer, hidden away from the world, and it is doubtful we’ll ever know just what could have been had Mattel stuck it out for just one more year back in 1985.